- .Regular Army

 STUDENT - ALS Cadetship

-At the start of the ALS Cadetship (September), you should have a completed qualifying law degree (minimum 2:2) – Bachelor of Laws (LLB) or Graduate Diploma in Law (GDL), or equivalent.
+At the start of the ALS Cadetship (September), you must have a completed qualifying law degree (minimum 2:1) – Bachelor of Laws (LLB) or Graduate Diploma in Law (GDL), or equivalent.

-You should begin your application while you are still completing your law degree (application window is 2 June - 31 July 2025) to start in the next academic year.
+You should begin your application while you are still completing your law degree (application window is 1 June - 28 June 2026) to start in the next academic year.
+Once the application window is open, please submit your application as soon as possible because we may bring the closing date forward if we receive a high volume of applications.

 Training to become a Legal Officer will depend on whether you're planning on joining as a student in the Cadetship or as a fully qualified Barrister/Solicitor.